Share via

 ADFS 2019 or later

 To enable Modern Auth in an on-premises Exchange environment, Active Directory Federation Services (ADFS) on Windows Server 2019 or later is required.
+It's unsupported to install and configure the ADFS role on an Exchange Server.
+For more information, see Plan Your AD FS Deployment Topology.

 You may also need Web Application Proxy Server (on Windows Server 2019 or later) to enable client access from outside corporate network.
+Read the (Optional) Configure Web Application Proxy can be configured for Extranet Access section for more details.

-Client Prerequisites
+Client prerequisites

 Outlook on Windows